Cakem1x/home/README.md

 System Setup
 ============
+- Flake-based setup, main flake dir is `.config/nix_system_configuration/`
-- The NixOS system configurations are stored in `.config/nix_machines`.
-Make a system config active via `bin/bootstrap-system.sh`
+    - NixOS system configurations are stored in `.config/nix_system_configuration/machines` subdir.
-- The userspace programs (and their configs) are managed by home-manager.
+    - The userspace programs (and their configs) are stored in `.config/nix_system_configuration/home-manager`.
 See https://nix-community.github.io/home-manager/index.html#sec-install-standalone on how to install `home-manager` in standalone mode.
-  Relevant files are in `.config/home-manager/`.
-Make a user config active via `bin/bootstrap-user.sh`.
 - Editor is doomemacs, which comes via submodule.
 Run `home submodule init` and `home submodule update`.
 Finally, run `doom install`.

 Managed Machines